civol/HDLRuby/README.md

    sig1 <= sig0.zext(12)
    ```

  - `sext` increases the size by duplicating the most significant bit, the side of the extension depending on the endianness of the expression.
-This conversion takes as argument the width of the resulting type.
+This conversion takes as an argument the width of the resulting type.
 For example, the following code increases the size of `sig0` to 12 bits by adding 1 on the right:

    ```ruby
    signed[0..7].inner :sig0